 Fellini was not a director of Hollywood blockbusters.
 He filmed incredibly stylized personal films that were effective to those that found Fellini movies appealing.
-While many may have heard of Fellini during his heyday, many of those same filmgoers might never have bought a ticket to see one of his films.
+While many heard of Fellini during his heyday, many of those same filmgoers might never bought a ticket to one of his films.

-Those wishing to enjoy something unique and different may wish to invest some time watching a few of the great director's classic works.
-La Strada, La Dolce Vita and 8 ½ are considered his most seminal works as well as the best Fellini films.
-The documentary I Clowns may be the better introduction to Fellini although it is atypical of his work.
-Since it is less esoteric, the style of Fellini can be enjoyed while watching a much more linear event.
+Those wishing to enjoy something unique and different may want to invest some time watching a few of the great director's classic works.
+La Strada, La Dolce Vita, and 8 ½ are considered his most seminal works as well as the best Fellini films.
+The documentary I Clowns may be a better introduction to Fellini, although it is atypical of his work.
+Since it is less esoteric, Fellini's style can be enjoyed while watching a much more linear event.

 In the Shadow of Neorealism

-Contributing to the uniqueness of Fellini's cinematic works was that the emerged in the shadow of Italian Neorealism, a film movement rooted in depicting how the “common person” of Italy lived.
-This was a style of cinema that went to almost painful lengths to capture realism through sometimes incredibly slow pacing.
+Contributing to Fellini's cinematic works' uniqueness was that the emerged in the shadow of Italian neorealism, a film movement rooted in depicting how the "common person" of Italy lived.
+This was a cinema-style that went to almost painful lengths to capture realism through sometimes incredibly slow pacing.
 It could be said that one film or art movement can beget another that builds on it or creates a movement far removed from it.
-To a strange degree, Fellini borrowed aspects of neorealism but combined it with his own unique sense of surrealism.
-Again, a Fellini film is more of an adventure that needs to be experienced and through the experience the audience will eventually (or hopefully) understand the actual narrative the film is presenting.
+Fellini borrowed aspects of neorealism to a strange degree but combined it with his unique sense of surrealism.
+Again, a Fellini film is more of an adventure that needs to be experienced.
+Through the experience, the audience will eventually (or hopefully) understand the actual narrative the film is presenting.

-For those that are fans of Fellini movies, there really is no reason to criticize the surrealist elements.
-After all, it was the uniqueness of Fellini's work that draws so many to the films in the first place.
+For those that are fans of Fellini movies, there is no reason to criticize the surrealist elements.
+It was the uniqueness of Fellini's work that draws so many to the films.
 Rather than worry about the narrative structure, it is best to concentrate on the themes which emerge through the presentation.
 It is the thematic elements that make his films most rewarding to view.